Andy16823/GFX/README.md

 **Supported Games:**

 Genesis is ideal for creating 2D games across various genres.
-While 3D support is under development in version 0.9.9.9, some features such as animations, loading FBX objects, and efficient shadow implementation are still pending.
+While 3D support is under development in version 0.1.0.1, some features such as animations, loading FBX objects, and efficient shadow implementation are still pending.
 Future updates will address these aspects.

 **Current 3D Features:**

-Version 0.9.9.9 includes basic 3D functionality like loading and rendering Wavefront (.obj) files and foundational physics simulation (collision, raycasts).
+Version 0.1.0.1 includes basic 3D functionality like loading and rendering Wavefront and FBX (.obj, .fbx) files and foundational physics simulation (collision, raycasts).

 **Asset Loading:**